Top Twenty Movies

 19. The Usual Suspects – I couldn’t figure out who Keyser Soze was, and just for that, it makes the list.
 Great writing, great directing, great performances.

 20. Star Wars Episode V: The Empire Strikes Back – Oddly enough, when I look at the Star Wars films as a group, this one is my favorite (V, IV, III, VI, II, I is the order), but as a stand-alone movie it doesn’t really work.
+But there was no way I wouldn’t have it on this list.
 Does that make any sense?
 Ah, who cares.

 Runners-Up (or: Look!
 I’m not completely ignorant of film history!)